 Kitchen from Cashmere Mafia

-It repeats the white cabinets and black countertops and gives you a classic look and feel which is always the direction to go in my opinion.
+It repeats the white of the cabinets and the black of the countertops and gives you a classic look and feel.
+That's always the direction you want to go in my opinion.

-The kitchen with the red wallpaper in the model home is certainly not like 'everyone' else's but do you love it?
-Choosing red for the walls at least solved the problem of choosing one neutral that would possibly work with the floors but then not with the backsplash or vice versa.
+The kitchen with the red wallpaper in the above show home is certainly not like everyone else's but do you love it?
+Choosing red for the walls at least solved the problem of choosing one neutral that could work with the floors but then will not work with the backsplash or vice versa.

-So if you go out of your way to make sure your kitchen or bathroom doesn't look like all the ones you see on Houzz and Pinterest, you will surely end up with something unique with finishes that clash.
+If you go out of your way to make sure your kitchen or bathroom doesn't look like all the ones you see on Houzz and Pinterest, you will surely end up with something unique, but with finishes that clash.